ReallyNeedCash - Beginner's Guide to Cash App & NetSpend

-PVC charge—previously referred to as the clearance fee—is nothing but a scam.
+PVC Cash App charge previously referred to as the clearance fee refers to a payment voucher for a Payment Verification Code (PVC).
 Cash App doesn’t have a PVC charge and doesn’t require a clearance fee.
+The charges are not legitimate fees and are typically associated with fraudulent activities.

 • The PVC charge previously referred to as the clearance fee, is a scam!